Cost

 Allergic Reactions

-When comparing and considering metals to choose from, it is good to bear in mind the likelihood of encountering allergic reactions or minor skin irritations.
+When comparing and considering metals to choose from, it is good to bear in mind the likelihood of the wearer encountering allergic reactions or minor skin irritations.

 Since white gold is made from a combination of metals, and some folks may likely develop allergies to nickel (for instance), it is best to opt for platinum if you know that you are particularly sensitive.